 If you’re in a small home and space is at a premium, then it’s another plus point because this takes no room to store at all.
 You do need to find an ideal spot though to screw the holder in the wall near enough to a plug socket to keep it charged and ready to go.

-The power is excellent and the carpet attachment picked up all the usual dirt and pet hair off the rug just as well as the Dyson DC23 but it did take very slightly longer to do it.
+The power is very good and the carpet attachment picked up almost all the usual dirt and pet hair off the rug, but not quite as well as the Dyson DC23, and it did take very slightly longer to do it.

 The hard floor attachment is so soft Chris didn’t think his study floor was worth it!
 He used the regular attachment and that was fine – no scratches or anything to the floor.
 There’s also the usual duster brush and crevice tool which slot neatly into the body of the vacuum cleaner.
 (Sorry – I should’ve said vacuum cleaner, not hoover all along.)
 I’ve used the soft attachment for the wooden floor upstairs and it works great.

-It’s very lightweight and comfortable to use and the battery lasts about half an hour.
+It’s very lightweight and comfortable to use and the battery lasts about half an hour; so not really long enough if I want to do a good hoovering session of all the bedrooms.
 It’s proven useful for rescuing the kids from spiders as it’s so quick and easy to grab and take where you need it.
 It won’t replace the proper hoover, which will continue to be used on the main living level, but we will use it instead of the useless cheapy hoover upstairs.
 I’m actually looking forward to giving those rooms a decent clean!

 So that’s it really; if you’re trying to decide whether to buy a cordless Dyson, I hope I’ve helped make your mind up.
 If you have any questions, please ask in the comments.